 Step 1: Choose the right club

 If you short-side yourself in a greenside bunker (meaning you don’t have a lot of green to work with), you want to pick a high-lofted wedge, like a 60 degree lob wedge.
 The ball will not role out as much.
 If you have some green to work with, you want a lower lofted wedge, such as a sand wedge (56 degrees) or a gap wedge (around 52 degrees).
 This will promote a slightly longer ball flight out of the trap.
+Just because only one wedge says "sand wedge" on it does not mean that is the only club you should be using to hit out of a greenside bunker.

 Step 2: Take the Right Set Up